Isaac Vanmalsawma

-Issac Vanmalsawma Chhakchhuak (born 15 September 1996) is an Indian professional footballer who plays as a midfielder for Odisha in the Indian Super League.
+Issac Vanmalsawma Chhakchhuak (born 15 September 1996) is an Indian professional footballer who plays as a central midfielder.
+He currently plays for SC Delhi in Indian Super League.

 Club career

 Shillong Lajong

 In 2014, Isaac signed on the dotted lines for Shillong lajong.
 In 2015–16 I-League season he was registered with senior team and there he has played 5 matches in entire season.

 2016–17 season

 In 2016–17 I-League season, Lajong coach Thangboi Singto used Isaac as offensive midfielder and sometimes as a right winger.
 He played all matches and scored on two occasions.
 Isaac was instrumental part of Shillong Lajong squad which showed decent performance throughout 2016–17 season.

 Pune City

 On 23 July 2017, Isaac has been picked up by FC Pune City for 2017–18 ISL season.

 Chennaiyin

 In June 2018, Isaac has signed with Chennaiyin for two year deal.
 Issac scored his maiden goal in ISL with the Marina Machans against ATK.